learnbyexample/Ruby_Scripting/chapters/Control_structures.md

 => 152587890625
 ```

-* to create a local variable of same name, declare it after a `;` in the block arguments
+* to create a new local variable of same name as that of a variable in outer scope, declare it after a `;` in the block arguments
 * See also [ruby-doc: Block Local Arguments](https://ruby-doc.org/core-2.5.0/doc/syntax/calling_methods_rdoc.html#label-Block+Local+Arguments)

 ```ruby